ymdatta/DollarBot/docs/add.md

 This is the main function used to implement the add feature.
 It pop ups a menu on the bot asking the user to choose their expense category, after which control is given to post_category_selection(message, bot) for further proccessing.
 It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the main code.py function.

 2. post_category_selection(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the run(message, bot): function in the add.py file.
+It requests the user to select the currency in which they want to enter the amount in and then passes control to post_currency_selection(message, bot, selected_category): for further processing.

+3. post_currency_selection(message, bot, selected_category):
+ It takes 3 arguments for processing - **message** which is the message from the user, **bot** which is the telegram bot object from the run(message, bot) : function in the add.py file and the selected category by the user.
 It requests the user to enter the amount they have spent on the expense category chosen and then passes control to post_amount_input(message, bot): for further processing.

-3. post_amount_input(message, bot):
+4. post_amount_input(message, bot, selected_category, selected_currency):
- It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the post_category_selection(message, bot): function in the add.py file.
+ It takes 4 arguments for processing - **message** which is the message from the user, **bot** which is the telegram bot object from the post_category_selection(message, bot): function in the add.py file, the selected category and selected currency by the user.
 It takes the amount entered by the user, validates it with helper.validate() and then calls add_user_record to store it.

-4. add_user_record(chat_id, record_to_be_added):
+5. add_user_record(chat_id, record_to_be_added):
  Takes 2 arguments - **chat_id** or the chat_id of the user's chat, and **record_to_be_added** which is the expense record to be added to the store.
 It then stores this expense record in the store.

 # How to run this feature?